 • Texas - The Texas SEP is administered by the Texas Commission on Environmental Quality (TCEQ).
 The RESTORE Act allocates \$121,518,966 in Spill Impact Component funding to Texas.
-These funds will be allocated through 2031, and do not reflect the total amount available to be awarded at this time.
 To date, the Council has approved the initial Texas SEP, one amendment, and a planning SEP, for a total of \$31,771,908 in approved Spill Impact Component funding.
-As of May 31, 2022, almost \$31M has been awarded to Texas to implement the programs described in the SEP.
+As of December 31, 2021, almost \$8M has been awarded to Texas to implement the programs described in the SEP.